CZ-NIC/knot/doc/reference.rst

 ksk-only
 --------

-Newly generated keys sre stored in this keystore only if they are KSKs or CSKs.
+Newly generated keys are stored in this keystore only if they are KSKs or CSKs.
 Zone signing keys will be stored in subsequent keystore without this option enabled.

 *Default:* ``off``